 Regardless of how big or small your organization is, which industry you’re in, or what audience you’re trying to reach, you’re probably working hard to produce content for all different channels, audience segments, and customer needs.
 But one thing many companies struggle with is managing all those assets in a streamlined way.

 Ideally, any time new digital files or digital media come into your organization, you immediately input each asset into a DAM platform along with its copyright, access control, and licensing information to prevent unauthorized use.
 If you skip this step it becomes nearly impossible to go back and retroactively attempt to upload that information.

 Keeping up with asset expiration is another effective strategy to make sure your team complies with content protection and intellectual property rights.
 When the licensing agreement for an asset expires, the DAM ensures that the published asset is unpublished and that users can’t edit, publish, or download an expired asset.

 Alongside the asset are the rights associated with it — no more guessing if an asset is fair use or if you have permission from the copyright holder to publish.
-This DRM software also uses artificial intelligence (AI) to streamline tuning, tagging, cropping, and distribution.
+Experience Manager Assets also uses artificial intelligence (AI) to streamline tuning, tagging, cropping, and distribution.

 What is an example of digital rights management?

 Apple uses a technology called FairPlay to protect media content like music, movies, TV shows, and eBooks that it sells in the iTunes store.
 This DRM solution uses encryption, product licensing, and device authorization to protect the content that Apple is selling.

 An organization that has chosen to use DRM has implemented technologies and policies to protect its digital assets — like data or content — from unwanted use, access, or sharing.